 Pecan Nutrition Facts

-According to the USDA, 100 grams of pecans have 691 calories, 9.6 grams of dietary fiber, 9.17 grams of protein, and 71.9 grams of total fat.
+One cup of chopped Pecans has 753 calories, 10 grams of dietary fiber, 10 grams of protein, and 78 grams of total fat.
 Pecans are calorie-intensive per gram compared to other drupes and nuts.

 Pecans are low in carbs.
 They are rich in antioxidants, vitamins A, B and E, and minerals such as magnesium, manganese, iron, calcium, phosphorus, and zinc.
 They also contain selenium, an essential mineral required in small quantities.